 Understanding Your Pathology Report

-During the analysis of a biopsy, the tissue receives a Gleason score.
+During the analysis of a biopsy, if malignant tissue is detected it receives a Gleason score.
 This scoring system numerically measures the abnormality of the glands (groups of cells) in your tissue biopsy.

 If the glands look abnormal, the pathologist will give the tissue a score between 3 and 5.
 If cancer is present the tissue’s Gleason score is determined by adding two patterns of tissue with the most cancer together, this gives a Gleason score between 6 and 10.
 This scoring helps your doctor determine how aggressive the cancer may be.